emteknetnz/silverstripe-disk-space-report/README.md

 Once installed, you can view the report by going to the `Reports` section in the CMS.
 You must be an admin to view this report.

 A queued job will be created on the first `dev/build` which will calculate the disk space used by each table in the database.

-This job run immediately at first and after that will run every 24 hours to keep the data up to date.
+This job will run immediately at first, and after that will run every 24 hours to keep the data up to date.

 ## Configuration